 There are also effects that assist the rider, including the gyroscopic effect of the wheels and the steering torque effect of rake.
 But, neither of these effects is directly responsible for keeping the bike upright.
 And since we're interested on what it is that the rider is doing to keep the bike balanced, we're going to ignore these effects.

-Riding a bike is about keeping these two forces in balance.
 Unless the mass of the bike is perfectly centered over the wheels (hint: the mass is essentially never perfectly balanced) gravity will always be leaning the bike towards the ground and the rider must constantly be counteracting these leans by turning the bike and generating centrifugal force in the opposite direction of the lean.

 Once you learn how to balance a bike, it happens without thinking.
 It's as intuitive as walking.
 Because balancing a bike feels so intuitive, sometimes we forget how frustrating it was to learn the skill in the first place.
 If we (1) empathize with the frustration of learners and (2) understand the mechanics of bike balance, then we can start to make changes to the way that we teach kids to ride that will make the process less scary, more fun and easier.